 Question and Answer

-The meeting ended with question and answer.
+The meeting ended with a question and answer period.
 Unfortunately, they screened the questions.
 I submitted two questions and neither was asked, even though the moderator said he basically asked all the questions that were submitted.
 I asked very simple questions such as “what is your definition of a factory farm?” and “can a factory farm be a family farm?”
 And based on other comments, other questions were not asked either.
 Sham.

 Where do I start?